esPass/espass.github.io/how.md

 From and to are optional - but one of them has to be present - if "from" is not given it defaults to beginning of time - and "to" defaults to end of time.
 Passes that origin on the pkpass format will only have to as we only have the expirationDate field here.
+All time information in esPass has to be in the ISO-8601 format.

 ### Metadata